-The study identifies flooding problems in New Jersey associated with major storm events in September 2004, April 2005 and June 2006, as well as flooding-related issues in Gibbstown, New Jersey; evaluates the technical, economic, environmental, and institutional feasibility of Federal participation in the implementation of flood risk management projects; and determines if there is local support for implementation of the recommended plans.
+The study identifies flooding problems on the Delaware River in New Jersey associated with major storm events in September 2004, April 2005 and June 2006, as well as flooding-related issues in Gibbstown, New Jersey; evaluates the technical, economic, environmental, and institutional feasibility of Federal participation in the implementation of flood risk management projects; and determines if there is local support for implementation of the recommended plans.
 The Corps initiated the reconnaissance study in February 2002, completing the effort in May 2003, with an addendum in 2006.
 The study assessed the Federal interest in further feasibility studies evaluating problems and opportunities.
 The Corps and NJ Department of Environmental Protection signed a Feasibility Cost Sharing Agreement in July 2006 and amended the agreement following the passage of PL 113-2 in October 2013.
+Funds were received from the Disaster Relief Appropriations Act of 2013, Public Law 113-2, enacted to assist in the recovery in the aftermath of Hurricane Sandy.